NHS England investigations

 • Avoid letting any frustrations you may have be reflected in your answers.

-• The associate/deputy medical director and the case manager will advise you what other sources of support are available to you.
+• The the case manager and/or case investigator will advise you what other sources of support are available to you.

 • There will be an opportunity for any further questions or comments.

-• The associate/deputy medical director and the case manager will then explain the next steps, which are likely to include:
+• The case manager and/or case investigator will then explain the next steps, which are likely to include:

 • Providing you with a copy of the draft meeting notes in order that we can comment on their factual accuracy before they are finalised.